Can Dandies be kept with other pets?

 The Dandie Dinmont Terrier is not a 'yappy' breed and does not normally bark excessively.
 Dandies have an amazingly deep and loud bark (particularly the males), which can make them deceptively good guard dogs.

-Do Dandies need lot of grooming?
+Do Dandies need a lot grooming?

 Dandies need to be brushed regularly.
 Their topcoats allow you to brush dirt off easily.
 However, they probably need to be professionally groomed 3 to 4 times a year to keep them looking smart.